bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 This is a collections.deque of item tuples (Timestamp, message).

-Where the messages are 'global' messages received from the INDI server, or by the report() coroutine method.
+Where the messages are 'system' messages received from the INDI server, or by the report() coroutine method.
 They are not associated with a device which has its own messages attribute.
 The deque has a maxlen=8 value set, and so only the last eight messages will be available.

 Note, messages are added with 'appendleft' so the newest message is messages[0] and the oldest message is messages[-1] or can be obtained with .pop()